-Steve Austin holds dual standing as a psychology professor and behavioral neuroscientist, with research focused on how nature exposure, including photographic representations of it, reduces stress, restores attention, and supports psychological well-being.
+Steve Austin is a psychology professor who teaches the perceptual and cognitive science this work is built on, with graduate training in behavioral neuroscience.
 The collection you are exploring here is not the product of aesthetic preference alone.
-It is the product of that research, made visible.
+It is the applied expression of that science, made visible.
 Each image was chosen because of what it does, not only because of how it looks.

 The Science Behind this Work